-In the past few years, AmaWaterways has gone “active” in a big way.
-It carries bicycles and helmets for guest use on its ships in Europe and Southeast Asia.
+AmaWaterways has gone “active” in a big way.
+It carries bicycles and helmets for guest use on most of its ships.
 Guests can reserve a bike for their own independent touring ashore, ask for suggestions from the concierge about a good route to take, or alternatively, join one of the line’s guided bicycle tours.

 Separately, AmaWaterways and Backroads have partnered for several years to serve cycling enthusiasts on many designated AmaWaterways voyages, some full-ship charters.
 Backroads bike tours feature custom-designed titanium bikes for all rider types—performance, touring and electric-assist—and include fully loaded GPS routes.

 Fitness-wise, AmaWaterways’ vessels also have small fitness facilities with an array of exercise equipment such as treadmills, bikes and free weights.
-Core wellness classes include resistance band training and core strengthening.
-Yoga may also be offered as a Signature class.
+Wellness classes are offered, including resistance band training, core strengthening and even yoga.

 It’s Heavily Into Wine

-Steinman emphasizes that these wine cruises have all the tours that would be available on a regular cruise, yet guests also can enjoy special wine tastings, wine pairings and interaction with a special wine host.
-That’s typically a U.S. vintner who sails and lectures onboard as well as brings hand-selected vintages (from his or her own winery or those from the region of sailing) for guests to taste.
+These wine cruises have all the tours that would be available on a regular cruise, yet guests also can enjoy special wine tastings, wine pairings and interaction with a special wine host.
 The wine host also accompanies guests during vineyard tours and tastings ashore.

 Onboard meals (breakfast, lunch, dinner) are included in AmaWaterways’ cruise fares, and cuisine is best described as regionally inspired with fresh local and seasonal ingredients; guests will also find some international favorites and always available classic dishes too.
 Beyond the main dining room is a specialty restaurant, Chef’s Table, which offers a creative and savory tasting menu; reservations are needed but there is no added charge.
-The larger AmaMagna has those two dining venues plus the new Al Fresco dining area and Jimmy’s Wine Bar, a new eatery that’s a tribute to late co-owner Jimmy Murphy.
+The larger AmaMagna has those two dining venues plus an Al Fresco dining area and Jimmy’s Wine Bar, a tribute to late co-owner Jimmy Murphy.